Top 14 Vulnerability Scanners for Cybersecurity Professionals

 Vulnerability scanners are valuable tools that search for and report on what known vulnerabilities are present in an organization’s IT infrastructure.
 Using a vulnerability scanner is a simple, but critical security practice that every organization can benefit from.
 These scans can give an organization an idea of what security threats they may be facing by giving insights into potential security weaknesses present in their environment.

 Many organizations use multiple vulnerability scanners to ensure they’re getting full coverage of every asset, creating a complete picture.
 Over the years, many different scanners have been developed, providing a lot of different options and features.
-So how do you know how which ones to choose?
-If you’re looking for vulnerability scanners for your IT infrastructure, here’s a list of ones favored by Core Security experts, in alphabetical order:
+Here's a list of several, in alphabetical order:

 1. Acunetix